Home | | | Bio | | | Gallery | | | Rocks in my Head | | | The Centre of the Universe | | | Mailing List | | | Contact |

 earth and water and the centre of the universe

-Corn is an ancient symbol of fertility and creativity.
-Planted in the navel of a paper belly, one corn seed produces many, many more just as one step in the creative process leads to another and another step in that process.
-One season meanders into the next.
-And earthworms engage in their own creative process of aerating and enriching the soil as they inch their way across the paper earth belly mounds.
+earth bellies: A corn seed planted in the navel of a paper belly represents an ancient symbol of fertility and creativity.
+And just as one planted corn seed has the potential to produce many, many more, each step in the creative process potentially leads to another and another step in that process.
+In earth bellies 7 ~ garden, earthworms symbolically engage in their own creative process of aerating and enriching the soil as they whimsically inch their way across the cast paper earth belly mounds.

 Each sculptural relief has been framed in either a shadow box or a plexi box.